4 problems your company can solve with BI Consulting Services

 Another problem that companies that haven’t hired a BI Consultancy usually have is the lack of predictability about their processes.
 To illustrate this scenario, I will be talking about sales, but the same logic can be applied to manufacturing, customer satisfaction, employee retention, and more.

 In sales, it is common to have different results at different times of the year, and that is called seasonality.
-Most retail businesses have their best results around the end of year holidays, while school supplies will be at their highest at the beginning of and halfway through school years.
+Most retail businesses have their best results around the end-of-year holidays, while school supplies will be at their highest at the beginning of and halfway through the school year.

 This seasonality is acknowledged through historical data – companies track their daily sales records through many years and can then visualize that some months are consistently performing better than others, and that type of information is crucial for businesses, so they can plan goals, shifts, and stocks accordingly.